 Legal Vehicle Requirements

 This varies from country to country and is subject to change.
 Please click on the links below, which should provide you with the information you require.
 You are responsible to ensure your car complies with regulations, but generally please ensure you have a warning triangle, high-visibility jackets for everyone in the vehicle, spare bulbs, fire extinguisher, headlamp adapters, country of origin sticker.
 Check the www.theaa.com for specific details.
 You will also need to have your vehicle registration documents and proof of insurance.

 Breakdowns & Accidents

 Despite the best preparation and most careful driving, breakdowns and accidents still happen.
 Each owner and driver is solely responsible for the maintenance and road worthiness of their vehicle.
 We also suggest that you:

 - Have your car thoroughly serviced and prepared before departure

 - Have appropriate European breakdown and recovery insurance which provides alternative vehicle use, should your car not be capable of being immediately repaired, as well as vehicle repatriation.
 This may well be included with your vehicle insurance, so do check.
 This is often more suitable than getting standard cover from RAC or AA etc, as they will already know the appropriate garages.

-- Call the Classic Travelling tour guides or mechanics (numbers in tour book) and we will try to help as best we can
+- On group of escorted tours call the Classic Travelling tour guides or mechanics (numbers in tour book) and we will try to help as best we can